IgniteUI/help-topics/topics/01_General-and-Getting-Started/15_Using-System.JS-with-IgniteUI-controls.md

 jspm install css
 ```

-## Add Ignite UI package using GitHub
+## Add %%ProductName%% package using GitHub

-There is a set of components in the Ignite UI suite that is distributed freely and their source code is [hosted](https://github.com/IgniteUI/ignite-ui) on GitHub for everyone to use and contribute to.
-If the application uses only open source Ignite UI controls, you can add this package to the application using the following command:
+There is a set of components in the %%ProductName%% suite that is distributed freely and their source code is [hosted](https://github.com/IgniteUI/ignite-ui) on GitHub for everyone to use and contribute to.
+If the application uses only open source %%ProductName%% controls, you can add this package to the application using the following command:
 ```
 jspm install github:igniteui/ignite-ui
 ```

-## Add Ignite UI package using private NPM registry
+## Add %%ProductName%% package using private NPM registry

-Full paid version of Ignite UI that includes all of the controls can also be used with JSPM.
-However at the moment of writing this article it is required to publish Ignite UI package in a private NPM registry after downloading it from Infragistics website.
+Full paid version of %%ProductName%% that includes all of the controls can also be used with JSPM.
+However at the moment of writing this article it is required to publish %%ProductName%% package in a private NPM registry after downloading it from Infragistics website.

-If your organization has a private NPM registry setup, then after the Ignite UI package is published there, you can bring it to your application by using this command:
+If your organization has a private NPM registry setup, then after the %%ProductName%% package is published there, you can bring it to your application by using this command:
 ```
 jspm install npm:igniteui/ignite-ui
 ```